darcydjr/anvil/SOFTWARE_DEVELOPMENT_PLAN.md

   - **Requirement Status**: Set to "Implemented"
   - **Requirement Approval**: Set to "Approved"

+ **CRITICAL**: Discovery must update ALL discovered documents (both existing and newly created) to "Implemented" status to reflect that the functionality being documented already exists.
    **Rationale**: Discovery documents represent existing functionality being documented, not new features being planned.
 ---